 On returning to South Africa, Kathy and Gary jointly spearheaded the growth and development of the family-run, Jordan Wine Estate, from the initial 6 000-case winery to a successful 65 000-case business, regularly rated as one of the Top 10 wineries in South Africa.

-Since 1993, the maiden vintage at Jordan, both Gary & Kathy have been hands-on and intimately involved in all aspects of winemaking, marketing and the development of the estate from a small family-run, 100 T cellar into the 900 T cellar that it is today.
+Since 1993, the maiden vintage at Jordan, both Gary & Kathy, has been hands-on and intimately involved in all aspects of winemaking, marketing, and the development of the estate from a small family-run, 100 T cellar into the 900 T cellar that it is today.

 Kathy is committed to elevating the profile of woman in the wine business through her Women in Wine Initiative, started in 2013 with the help of Jancis Robinson.